Course Organization and Community

 About the schedule flow

 - We will meet for a live Q and A and practice class twice a week based on the content of each segment.
-These meeting times will be designated by a survey that will account for the most ideal days and times of the week for our international group of students.
+With the exception of our break weeks, our weekly meetings will be held:

 Schedule of Chart Interpretation Course Part I